-Baltimore Woods Plant Sale 2023 Tomato Varieties
+Baltimore Woods Plant Sale 2025 Tomato Varieties

 Grown by Master Gardener Pat Jokajtys

-Organically grown plants are $5 each
+Organically grown plants are $6 each

-As a special courtesy to Baltimore Woods Plant Sale customers, Pat is accepting pre-orders that must be pre-paid and then picked up at the event on May 19 or 20.
+As a special courtesy to Baltimore Woods Plant Sale customers, Pat is accepting pre-orders that must be pre-paid and then picked up at the event on May 16 or 17.

 Here is how this will work:

 From the list of tomato varieties below (or you can download a list in PDF format here), choose the number of each variety you would like.
 E-mail your order directly to Pat at [email protected] (do not send your order to Baltimore Woods).
 You will soon receive a confirmation directly from her with the total due.
 Quantities are not guaranteed, but Pat will suggest substitutes from the same category once a variety sells out.
 Your confirmation will include payment instructions and all confirmed orders MUST be pre-paid.
-All pre-orders will be charged a $3 courtesy fee.

-Pre-orders can be picked up at the plant sale during our regular hours on Friday, May 19 and Saturday, May 20.
+Pre-orders can be picked up at the plant sale during our regular hours on Friday, May 16 and Saturday, May 17.

 CHERRY VARIETIES

-Cherry Ember (Fruition) – NEW organic, gorgeous bronze-striped red cherry developed by Cornell; crack resistant
+Cherry Ember (Fruition) – NEW organic, gorgeous bronze-striped red cherry developed by Cornell; crack resistant.

 Egg Yolk – (saved seed) sweet, prolific, bright yellow cherry; low acid